SEAP Southeast Asia Pilot-1

 1.5 miles from Ao Nang, Krabi

-Just around the corner from the tall stack which forms Koh Nang is the most strikingly attractive palm-fringed bay in the region.
-Anchorage with reasonable swinging room is possible for three or four vessels in 5-6 metres on a sandy bottom in the northeast monsoon season.
+Hat Phra Nang, the most strikingly attractive palm-fringed bay in the region, is just around the corner from the tall stack which forms Koh Nang.
+In the northeast monsoon season, anchorage with reasonable swinging room is possible for three or four vessels in 5-6 metres on a sandy bottom.

 Between Koh Nang and the beach is a colourful coral reef, excellent for snorkelling.
-This passage is definitely impassable for keel-boats, and even for dinghies it’s advisable only at high water, whatever the activities of the local longtail boats might seem to suggest.
+This passage is definitely impassable for keel-boats, and even for dinghies it’s advisable only at high water.
+It’s best to ignore whatever the activities of the local longtail boats might seem to suggest.

 Princess Cave with colourful Phallic shrine at Tham Phra Nang | Photo by Grenville Fordham